ytaki0801/PureLISP.sh/README.md

 # jmclisp.sh

-This project is for creating a Pure LISP interpreter written in shell script conformed to POSIX shell, inspired from [John McCarthy's 1960 paper](http://www-formal.stanford.edu/jmc/recursive/recursive.html) and ported from [Paul Graham's Common Lisp implementation](http://paulgraham.com/lispcode.html).
+This software is for creating a Pure LISP interpreter written in shell script conformed to POSIX shell, inspired from [John McCarthy's 1960 paper](http://www-formal.stanford.edu/jmc/recursive/recursive.html) and ported from [Paul Graham's Common Lisp implementation](http://paulgraham.com/lispcode.html).

-## Purpose of this project
+## Purpose of this software

 * To use in education and research of basic LISP language processing easily